 - Natural resource and environmental management

-- Indigenous and local communities involvement in environmental governance
+- Indigenous and local communities

-- Engineer of Forest and Wildlife
+- Engineer of Forests and Wildlife